purplesyringa/site/blog/you-might-want-to-use-panics-for-error-handling/index.md

 ---
-title: You should probably use panics for error handling
+title: You might want to use panics for error handling
-time: July 28, 2024
+time: August 13, 2024
 ordering: 2
 intro: |
     Rust's approach to error handling comes at a cost.
 The `Result` type often doesn't fit in CPU registers, and callers of fallible functions have to check whether the returned value is `Ok` or `Err`.
 That's a stack spill, a comparison, a branch, and a lot of error handling code intertwined with the hot path that *just shouldn't be here*, which inhibits inlining, the most important optimization of all.